A photo from Wines of Ukraine, showing a big Ukrainian flag ๐Ÿ‡บ๐Ÿ‡ฆ, flying over a lush green landscape with rows of vineyards.

 Photo of vineyards of Villa Tinta in foreground with Lake Yalpuh in the background.

-Especially the far southwestern corner called Prydunaiska Bessarabia or Danube Bessarabia is a literal hot bed of Ukrainian wine production โ˜€๏ธ.
-A couple of wineries in the region are using the shores of the largest natural freshwater lake in the country, Lake Yalpuh or Yalpug.
+Especially the far south-western corner called Prydunaiska Bessarabia or Danube Bessarabia is a literal hot bed of Ukrainian wine production โ˜€๏ธ.
+A couple of wineries in the region are using the shores of the largest natural freshwater lake in the country, Lake Yalpuh or Yalpug, to grow their vines.
 To the west and south, Danube Bessarabia shares borders with Moldova ๐Ÿ‡ฒ๐Ÿ‡ฉ & Romania ๐Ÿ‡ท๐Ÿ‡ด.

 Wine as a product is always closely connected to a particular location ๐Ÿž๏ธ.
 What makes up that location including a wide range of environmental factors is often also summarised with the concept of โ€œterroirโ€ ๐ŸŽ“.